Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/01-tidiness.md

 A good article on organising data in spreadsheets is Karl W. Broman & Kara H. Woo (2018) Data Organization in Spreadsheets, The American Statistician, 72:1, 2-10, DOI: [10.1080/00031305.2017.1375989](https://doi.org/10.1080/00031305.2017.1375989)

 Fear not!
 If you have already started your project, and it's not set up this way, there are still opportunities to make updates.
-One of the biggest challenges is tabular data that is not formatted so computers can use it, or has inconsistencies that make it hard to analyze.
+One of the biggest challenges is tabular data that is not formatted so computers can use it, or has inconsistencies that make it hard to analyse.

 Tools like [OpenRefine](http://www.datacarpentry.org/OpenRefine-ecology-lesson/) can help you clean your data.